This report is an analysis of gas incidents reported to EnergySafety over a ten year period from 1 July 2005 to 30 June 2015.

 Analysis of workplace and non-workplace incidents indicates that gas supply had more workplace incidents in comparison to gas utilisation where a higher number of incidents occurred in a non- workplace setting.

-There were 107 incidents which resulted in minor injury during the reporting period.
-13 such incidents occurred in 2013/14.
+During 2014/15, there were 13 incidents which resulted in minor injury.
+There were 109 such incidents during the reporting period.